 We have been externally managed by the Adviser pursuant to an investment advisory and management agreement since October 1, 2004.
 The investment advisory and management agreement originally included administrative services; however, it was amended and restated on October 1, 2006 and at that time we entered into an administration agreement with the Administrator to provide such services.
+The investment advisory and management agreement was further amended in October 2015 to reduce the base management fee payable under the agreement from 2.0% per annum to 1.75% per annum, effective July 1, 2015, with all other terms remaining unchanged.
 The Adviser was organized as a corporation under the laws of the State of Delaware on July 2, 2002, and is a registered investment adviser under the Investment Advisers Act of 1940, as amended.
 The Administrator was organized as a limited liability company under the laws of the State of Delaware on March 18, 2005.
 The Adviser and Administrator are headquartered in McLean, Virginia, a suburb of Washington, D.C.
 The Adviser also has offices in several other states.